A short video that shows you how to receive, download and access PDFs of documents that have been supplied by British

 Provided that your request falls within your allowance and that it is for for Loughborough University-related learning, teaching, research or other work, you will not have to pay.

 If you exceed your allowance, or if you wish to request something that is not for Loughborough University-related learning, teaching, research or other work, then you must pay.

-As of 1 August 2017 the British Library, our main supplier, charges £14.65 to lend us an item and up to £9.10 + VAT to supply a copy of an item.
+As of 1 August 2023 the British Library, our main supplier, charges £18.85 to lend us an item and up to £13.20 to supply a copy of an item.
 Other suppliers make other charges.

 If you think that you have exceeded your allowance or if you wish to pay for an Inter-Library Loan/document supply order, please contact us.